nero520/mia_libimseti/README.md

 -LogLikelihood

-As well as some recommendation examples.
+on user-based recommenders.
+It also runs some recommendation examples.

 It was proven for libimseti.cz dating site's data: